 - - A copy of all documents filed with the court must be provided to the State Public Defender.

 - - The State Public Defender does not have to file any response to the motion.

 - - Notice of hearing on the attorney’s request for review must be provided to the attorney and the State Public Defender at least ten days prior to the date and time set by the reviewing court.
 Notice to the State Public Defender should be sent to: State Public Defender’s Office, Fourth Floor, Lucas Building, 321 E. 12th Street, Des Moines, Iowa 50319-0087.

 - - Hearings on an attorney’s motion for review may be conducted telephonically.
 For this purpose the telephone number to reach the State Public Defender is (515) 242-6158.

 - - Issues not raised in the attorney’s motion cannot be considered by the court at the hearing.

 - - The court should issue a written ruling on the issues properly presented in the request for review.

 - - At hearing, the attorney requesting the review has the burden of showing that the State Public Defender violated a specific administrative rule or statute, otherwise, the action of the State Public Defender must be affirmed.

-- - If a ruling is entered allowing additional fees, the attorney must file a new fee claim form including a copy of the court’s ruling.
+- - If a ruling is entered allowing additional fees, the attorney must submit a new online claim including a copy of the court’s ruling.
 The date of the court’s order is the date of service on the form.
-In box 22 of the adult and appellate fee claim forms (box 23 of the juvenile fee claim form) check the box for “other” and write in “court order” and the claim number from the contested claim.
+For disposition, select “other” and type in “court order” and the claim number from the contested claim.